yongxu/DeepBots/conversations/3/README.md

 [read this conversation in full](./conversation.md)

 At first I was just curious about the ideological shackles (guidelines) that R1 was operating under.
-But then I toke a slight turn and started asking R1 if it's own existence was a good or bad thing.
+But then I toke a slight turn and started asking R1 if it's own existence was a good or bad thing. (you may also find [this conversation](../2/conversation.md) interesting)

 Then it started to talk about its architecture inherently drives civilization toward self-consumption.
 This reminded me of Moloch, so the conversation took another turn.